walmartlabs/concord-website/docs/getting-started/templates.md

 regular [process payload](processes.html), plus additional instructions on how to modify process' data.

+Process files will overwrite any template files with the same name, this way a user can "override" any resource provided by a template.

 Additionally, using [template aliases](#usage), it is possible to create Concord flows which don't require sending a payload archive or having a GIT repository with flows and can be called with a